infinitymeme/mc-plugins-ap-java/README.md

 ![Download Eclipse](https://github.com/ferisril000/mc-plugins-ap-java/blob/images/cap03.png?raw=true)

-Download the Windows version of the "Eclipse IDE for Java Developers".
+Download the latest Windows version of the "Eclipse IDE for Java Developers".
 The file should be called `eclipse-java-20##-##-R-win32-x86_64.zip`

 Once it downloads, extract the zip file and move the `eclipse` folder somewhere you want it.
 This is a standalone application.
 I put mine on my desktop.